I’m going to show you the quick fix to solve we are preparing a mailbox for the user in office 365.

-I had accessed connect-msolservice module and ensured that no errors on the user account.
+I have accessed connect-msolservice module and ensured that no errors on the user account.
 The command that I used to check the status is below.
 It’s worth to clear any errors when troubleshooting the mailbox issues.

 (Get-MsolUser -UserPrincipalName firstname.lastname@example.org).errors.ErrorDetail.objecterrors.errorrecord.ErrorDescription